norm/your5e/docs/rules/directives/choose.md

 # Choose

-Where a character must choose one (or more) from a set of options, use the Choose directive.
-It takes the following arguments:
+Where a character must choose one (or more) from a set of options (see also [Choice](choice.md)), use the Choose directive.
+It takes the following
+arguments:

 - **Name** (mandatory), the name of the choice to be made
 - **Count** (mandatory), the number of options that can be selected